 Reading time: Less than 1 minute

 I like to share interesting pieces of figurative language I encounter in my reading.
-I write today about a simile from Francis Spufford…
+I write today about a series of similes and metaphors from Francis Spufford….

 I can no longer remember where I heard about the marvellous work by Francis Spufford, The Child That Books Built.
 Subtitled A Life in Reading, the book explores his excitement at learning to read as a child and his early favourite novels.
 (Spoiler: The Chronicles of Narnia play a role.)
 Like many children — before and after him — he discovered that reading not only allowed him to escape boredom and pain but also to explore transcendency.

 An English author and teacher of writing, in recent years, Spufford has gradually turned from a non-fiction writer into a novelist.
 His first novel Golden Hill received critical acclaim including the Costa Book Award for a first novel, the Desmond Elliott Prize and the Ondaatje Prize.
 In 2007 he was elected a Fellow of the Royal Society of Literature.